JoeyyScott/general-gielinor-game/README.md

 + Custom Font CSS - Entire project uses this font and I used [Transfonter](https://transfonter.org/) to convert my TTF file and provide the other file types.
 It came with a prebuilt css font-face rule that I modified for my project.
 + forEach loops for answers - I wanted to include this under credits as I previously had no knowledge of this functionality.
 I found [this post](https://stackoverflow.com/questions/38421546/loop-dataset-chartjs-javascript) which is about looping through an array using the forEach function.
 I also read up on MDN web docs about the forEach function [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach).
 By combining these two articles and reading through various code snippets I managed to get my answers loading correctly.
++ As stated in my Technologies section I used [Fav Icon](https://favicon.io/favicon-converter/) to convert an image I made to an icon and the website also provides the code for the ```<head>``` element to link the icon to the site.

 ### Media